inspire9/scorecard/README.md

 ## Licence

-Copyright (c) 2013, Carmack is developed and maintained by [Inspire9](http://inspire9.com), and is released under the open MIT Licence.
+Copyright (c) 2013, Scorecard is developed and maintained by [Inspire9](http://inspire9.com), and is released under the open MIT Licence.